Aadit1004/Snake-Game-Python/README.md

 Known bugs:
 1.  ~~Snake has ghost trail when moving around screen~~
 * Fixed by updating location of when screen is filled to right before drawing the snake head
+2. Food location doesn't get updated when snake is over it